The German Verb “Sein” and 8 Ways to Conjugate ItSein oder Nichtsein, das ist hier die Frage.

 Here’s how to conjugate sein in the literary past tense, or Präteritum:

-That being said, German dialects vary, and as a result sein, haben, and the other Modal verbs are also often used in their Präteritum forms in spoken German as well, depending on what region you’re in.
+That being said, the most common ones like sein, haben, and modal verbs are very common in their Präteritum forms in spoken German as well.

 3. Sein and subjunctive II